-Consider a situation when in a five-storey building the bottom two storeys might be owned by one person and the top three storeys might be owned by another person.
-This is achieved by the registration of a plan of subdivision that contains non-strata lots that are defined so as to coincide with different parts of the building.
-The Act allows a document known as a Building Management Statement to be registered on the titles for the different parts of the building.
+Consider a situation when, in a five-storey building, the bottom two storeys might be owned by one person and the top three storeys might be owned by another person.
+This is achieved by the registration of a plan of subdivision that contains non-strata lots (i.e. deposited plan lots) that are defined so as to coincide with different parts of the building.

+Division 3B of Part 23 of the Conveyancing Act allows a document known as a Building Management Statement to be registered on the titles for the different parts of the building.
 The Building Management Statement will set out a method for managing the building as a whole entity, and the statement will bind any subsequent owner of a part of the building.
 In fact the statement will operate as a deed binding each person who owns part of the building, whether at the time the statement is registered, or in the future.
 The statement will also bind other parties with a registered interest on the titles for the building, namely parties such as mortgagees, chargees and lessees, whether now or in the future.

-A Building Management Statement may be registered in respect of an existing building owned in separate non-strata parts, or at the same time that a plan of subdivision is lodged with the Registrar General that subdivides a building into separate non-strata parts.
+A Building Management Statement may be registered in respect of an existing building owned in separate non-strata parts, or at the same time that a plan of subdivision is lodged with the Registrar General that subdivides a building into separate nonstrata parts.